speakeasy-api/hono-openapi-example/README.md

 npm run dev
 ```

-Before starting the dev server, move the `sdk-typescript` folder to a new location outside this project.
+Before starting the dev server, move the `sdk-typescript` folder to a new location outside of this project.

-## Creating an OpenAPI specification
+## Generating an OpenAPI document

-Run the following command to create an OpenAPI spec YAML file in your root folder:
+Run the following command to generate an OpenAPI document in the form of a YAML file in your root folder:

 ```bash Terminal
 npm run create:openapi
 ```

-## Creating an SDK with Speakeasy
+## Generating an SDK with Speakeasy

-Run the following command to create a Speakeasy SDK:
+Run the following command to generate a Speakeasy SDK:

 ```bash
 speakeasy quickstart